swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 * **Dealing with Rejected Transfers:** If a customer contacts the bank to fix a rejected transfer, a teller will claim the transfer and the system will move it to “in processing”.

 ## 3.2 Project Scope
 The project should deliver an addition to the current Pichincha Bank app which facilitates international transfers.
-Customer and employee interfaces must be created to allow for the various tasks undertaken by different user groups.
+Customer and bank teller interfaces must be created to allow for the various tasks undertaken by different user groups.
 The purpose of the software is to allow for international transfers to be made digitally, lowering strain on the brick and mortar bank while increasing ease of use for customers.

 The final product will support the business goals described in Section 2.

 * **Improve Staff Productivity:** The software will improve staff productivity by allowing customers to make international transfers without direct interaction with staff.
 As well the software “Help Information” feature will provide extra information to ordering customers.
 This will save the tellers time to spend on other important tasks.
 * **Reduce Wait Times:** The software will eliminate wait times to fill out RTA forms for online international transfers by immediately providing online users with RTA forms.
 The in person wait time to fill out RTA forms will also be reduced as the majority of ordering customers will prefer the benefits filling out the form online provides.
 * **Customer Satisfaction:** The software will contain numerous features designed to improve customer satisfaction.
 Ordering customers will be pleased by not needing to travel to the bank to make international transfers, as the software will allow all necessary tasks to be performed online saving time and energy.
 The saved contacts feature the software provides will also save ordering customers the hassle of trying to send money to an international beneficiary repeatedly as it is now easily facilitated within the app reducing need for tellers to process the same information each time a transfer to the same beneficiary, shortening time until transaction is made.
 * **Employee Satisfaction:** Employee satisfaction will increase as they will not have to work with paper forms for the majority of international transfers.
-The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, employees will not need to worry about the confusion of misreading customers’ handwriting.
+The employee portal will easily allow for information to be read and added to the SWIFT Alliance app, tellers will not need to worry about the confusion of misreading customers’ handwriting.

 ## 3.3 Limitations and Exclusions
 The Pichincha Bank international transfer system aims to enhance the efficiency and user-friendliness of international transactions through its mobile and web applications.
 This initiative is driven by the need to improve customer and staff satisfaction, reduce transaction times, and address the current system's inefficiencies.
 However, the project's scope is defined by certain limitations and exclusions that are essential to understand for setting realistic expectations and achieving the desired outcomes.
 Below is an expanded view of the limitations based on the detailed project document and the exclusions that extend beyond the project's scope.